KiwiLee0925/Structrual-Theory-I-Moment-Distribution-Solver/README.md

 ## Example 1: Continuous Beam

-The first example is a continuous beam:
+The first example is a continuous beam

-A ───── B ───── C

 ##  Example 2: UCLA Royce Hall Simplified Frame

-The second example is a simplified rigid-frame model inspired by UCLA Royce Hall:
+The second example is a simplified rigid-frame model inspired by UCLA Royce Hall

-        P          P          P
-        ↓          ↓          ↓
-A'──────B'────────C'────────D'
-│       │         │         │
-│       │         │         │
-A       B         C         D
-fixed   fixed     fixed     fixed